-The aim of this guide is to help you, as store owners, register you chosen domain name through a reliable registrar carefully and with ease.
+The aim of this guide is to help you, as store owners, register your chosen domain name through a reliable registrar carefully and with ease.
 With different domain registrars available, it is important that you know which one best works for you and which one gives the most favorable price for a domain.

-The first step for any business seeking to establish a distinctive on-line presence is to secure a domain name.
+The first step for any business seeking to establish a distinctive online presence is to secure a domain name.
 A domain name is your physical address on the internet.
 Typing your unique domain name into a browsers search bar directs visitors to your website and your business – no one else’s.

 In order to get your own unique domain name, you need to officially register it and in order to do that you’re going to have to look into finding a reliable domain registrar.

 Grab your free cheat sheet and discover how your learning technique can be applied in your online job.

 Step 1: Understand What A Domain Registrar Is